 Was he related to the Senator from Idaho named Weldon Brinton Heyburn (1852-1912)?

 Some biographies and newspaper articles on our actor have him as a nephew or other distant relative of Idaho senator Weldon Brinton Heyburn (1852-1912).
 Not so ... especially since our actor's last name was Franks.
 The Google Newspaper archive has a 1925 article about this controversy ... confirming the actor had no ties to Senator Weldon Brinton Heyburn and his family: https://news.google.com/newspapers?nid=1338&dat=19251205&id=wctXAAAAIBAJ&sjid=ifQDAAAAIBAJ&pg=5348,1034275&hl=en

 As mentioned above, Ancestry.com had the 1924 The Corolla yearbook from the University of Alabama and Weldon Franks is listed under the "Law Class of 1925" and a member of the Sigma Alpha Epsilon, Alabama Mu Chapter.
 I found nothing on Heyburn doing football at Alabama.
-In January, 2016, I sent an e-mail to the University of Alabama Alumni organization asking for info and will update this section if I get a response.
+In January, 2016, I sent an e-mail to the University of Alabama Alumni organization asking for info but never received a response.